cmaxw/devchat-eleventy/src/adventures-in-dotnet/net-007-what-we-know-about-linq.md

 LINQ is something .NET developers use on a daily basis.
 The panel starts by giving a little background on LINQ.
 LINQ was introduced to the .NET framework 3.5 with the intent of providing a better way of dealing with data.
 The panel explains what they did before using LINQ and what it was like making the switch.

 LINQ has two different syntaxes, the query syntax, and the lambda syntax.
-The panel discusses the similarities between query syntax and sequel.
-They explain why they didn’t just use sequel.
-Because sequel and query were so similar, the panel both started by using query.
+The panel discusses the similarities between query syntax and SQL.
+They explain why they didn’t just use SQL.
+Because SQL and query were so similar, the panel both started by using query.
 They share different ways to get used to the query syntax and the lambda syntax.

 One benefit of using LING is that it is supported in all .NET languages and has been ported over to other languages such as PHP, JavaScript, and Typescript.
 The panel discusses using in it Angular Typescript and the similarities between it and C#.